ZanjoO/ADC/README.md

 # ADC
-Development of ADC with RaspberryPi and WiringPi using LM358 OPAmp and MCP3008 ADC IC's.
+Development of ADC with RaspberryPi and WiringPi using LT1638IN8 R-R OPAmp and MCP3008 ADC IC's.